Help and Documentation for JustGammon | Backgammon Game

 JustGammon in Other Languages

-Currently JustGammon is available in English, Romanian and Russian.
+Currently JustGammon is available in German, English, Romanian, Russian, Serbian, Turkish and Vietnamese.

 JustGammon is translatable in other languages.

-If you want to translate into other language, download the strings.xml file and ask if it is not already in work by another person.
+If you want to translate into your native language, download the strings_en.xml file and ask if it is not already in work by another person for that language.

 The translator name will be mentioned in Credits section on the site and also in the About section in the application.